Residential Plumbing FAQs

 - Consider low-flow plumbing fixtures

-What’s the difference between hard & soft water?
+What’s the difference between hard and soft water?

 Hard water has dissolved minerals like calcium and magnesium, that collects as water travels through the ground & waterways.